 so you chose the race you want to run

-the nuclear, instead of human one.
+the nuclear, instead of

 I'd like to sit here and think well of you

 but I see by your actions what you intend to do

 you can't take mother nature and spit in her face

 without being damned

 Hey County Gaul you must be deaf and dumb and blind

 to think that god will stand aside for you and your kind